-EFCs type Item code Item wording Mean G02 In my country, the markets for business-to-business goods and services change dramatically from year to year 3.36 G03 In my country, new and growing firms can easily enter new markets 3.13 G05 In my country, the new and growing firms can afford the cost of market entry In my country, new and growing firms can enter markets without being unfairly blocked by established 2.82 905 In my country, the anti-trust legislation is effective and well enforced 2.19 Access to physical infrastructure for H01 In my country, the physical infrastructure (roads, utilities, communications, waste disposal) provides good entrepreneurship EFC H02 support to new and growing mins.
-In my country, it is not too expensive for a new or growing firm to get good access to communications 4.12 H03 (phone, member, etc.) phone, member, etc.) phone, member as new or growing firm can get good access to communications (telephone, internet, etc.) in η 3.70 H04 about a week and prowing firms can afford the cost of basic utilities (gas, water, electricity, and 4.17 H05 sewer) In my country, new or growing firms can get good access to utilities (gas, water, electricity, and sewer) in about a month η 4.02 Cultural and social norms FFC 101 and a community the national culture is highly supportive of individual success achieved through own personal efforts.
-3.49 I02 I03 In my country, the national culture emphasizes self-sufficiency, autonomy, and personal initiative.
-In my country, the national culture encourages entrepreneurial risk taking 3.17 104 105 In my country, the national culture encourages creativity and innovativeness In my country, the national culture emphasizes the responsibility that the individual (rather than the 3.24 3.12 collective) has in managing his or her own life
+JCE 4,1 Mean year 3.36 3.13 2.82 ished 2.61 2.19 good 3.83 ions 4.12 .c.) in 3.70 and 4.17 er) in 4.02 m 3.49 $3.17 \\ 3.00$ 3.24 he 3.12 62 Item wording In my country, the markets for business-to-business goods and services change dramatically from year to year.
+In my country, new and growing firms can easily enter new markets In my country, the new and growing firms can afford the cost of market entry In my country, new and growing firms can enter markets without being unfairly blocked by established firms In my country, the anti-trust legislation is effective and well enforced In my country, the physical infrastructure (roads, utilities, communications, waste disposal) provides good support for new and growing firms In my country, it is not too expensive for a new or growing firm to get good access to communications (phone, internet, etc.) In my country, a new or growing firm can get good access to communications (telephone, internet, etc.) in observe a words, In my country, new and growing firms can afford the cost of basic utilities (gas, water, electricity, and In my country, new or growing firms can get good access to utilities (gas, water, electricity, and sewer) in about a month In more country, the national culture is highly supportive of individual success achieved through own personal efforts In my country, the national culture emphasizes self-sufficiency, autonomy, and personal initiative In my country, the national culture encourages entrepreneurial risk taking In my country, the national culture encourages creativity and innovativeness In my country, the national culture emphasizes the responsibility that the individual (rather than the collective) has in managing his or her own life Item code G02 G03 G04 G05 G06 H01 H02 H03 H04 H05 101 102 103 104 105 Table IV.
+EFCs type Access to physical infrastructure for entrepreneurship EFC Cultural and social norms EFC of 4 or above).
+The most negative assessments cluster around the areas of government programmes and policies, school-level entrepreneurship education and training, and research and development transfer.
+Government policies/programmes and education and entrepreneurial capacity have been among the most frequently cited limiting factors.